-The emblem represents the window through which the client can look into the computer world.
-As the Windows logo shows, the operating system is the link through which the machine mind understands the user.
+The emblem represents the window through which the client can look into the world of computers.
+As the Windows logo indicates, the operating system serves as the link through which the machine understands the user.

 Meaning and History

-The # 1 operating system visual identity has a rich past.
+The #1 operating system’s visual identity has a rich history.
 Since the launch of the initial logo, 15 different types have been developed.
-They all have one thing in common: a stylized window associated with the product name.
+They all share one common feature: a stylized window associated with the product name.

 What is Windows?

-Windows is the general name for a group of closed-source operating systems owned by Microsoft.
-Each representative of the family is responsible for a specific sector: Windows IoT, Windows Server, and Windows NT.
+Windows is the generic term for a group of closed-source operating systems developed by Microsoft.
+Each family representative is responsible for a specific sector: Windows IoT, Windows Server, and Windows NT.
 The first version, in the form of a graphical shell, was introduced in 1985.

 1985 – 2001

-The debut emblem, presented in 1985 along with the program, looked like a black-and-blue sign made of graphics and text.
+The debut emblem, presented in 1985 along with the program, resembled a black-and-blue sign composed of graphics and text.
 It featured a window of four squares of different sizes, separated by thin white lines.
 The word element included “Microsoft Windows” in a serif typeface.

 1990 – 2001

-Along with OS 3.0, an updated emblem was presented—a monochrome modification depicting a realistic window with an inscription.
+Along with OS 3.0, an updated emblem was introduced, featuring a monochrome design with a realistic window and inscription.
 This option was designed in color with gradient shades.

 1992 – 2001